-Hiking, sightseeing, visiting archaeological sites and wandering around outside for extended periods is almost unbearable.
+Hiking, sightseeing, visiting archaeological sites, and wandering around outside for extended periods are almost unbearable.
 Not to mention, this is the peak time of year for people to travel to southern Europe.

 Of course, the sun rises later and sets earlier during Autumn in Greece.
 But with an average sunset taking place between 19.00 and 19.30, you still have plenty of daylight.

-Certain Greek landmarks, museums, and historic sites offer reduced off peak admission.
-Many are free on certain public holidays and a large number of them (including the Acropolis and the Agora) are free on the first Sunday of the month from November to March.
+Certain Greek landmarks, museums, and historic sites offer reduced off-peak admission.
+Many are free on certain public holidays and a large number of them (including the Acropolis and the Ancient Agora) are free on the first Sunday of the month from November to March.